labarba/jose/AuthorGuidelines.md

 ### What about novelty?

 Authors make the case for their submission's contribution in the paper, under the heading "Statement of Need."
 The criterion is less one of novelty, than _need_: submissions targeting subjects or applications already addressed by other resources _are eligible_, if the authors make a case for why they might be adopted by learners or other instructors.
+For example, authors could say that they approach a topic differently, that they update material to modern contexts, that the need is born of a new educational program, or a conference tutorial or other informal-learning scenario.

 ### How to prepare a software submission?